 - If the liquids lack flavor after several hours of cooking, strain them into a saucepan and reduce over medium heat for 5 to 8 minutes, or until concentrated and flavorful.

-If you find this recipe needs a little bit of a boost, there are several ways to increase the flavors.
+- If you find this recipe needs a flavor boost, there are several ways to increase the flavors.
 To enhance the beef taste, sear the raw sirloin tips in a large skillet over medium-high heat in a tablespoon or two of olive oil.
 Add the seared meat to the slow cooker and continue with the recipe.

 |Nutritional Guidelines (per serving)|